Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces

 \paragraph*{\textbf{Selective Disclosure}}

-Attribute-Based Credential schemes allow holders to only reveal a certain subset of attributes from their credentials, such that their privacy is maintained in case only some of their attributes are required for authentication.
+ABC schemes allow holders to only reveal a certain subset of attributes from their credentials, such that their privacy is maintained in case only some of their attributes are required for authentication.
 This means either removing some claims from the credential or transforming them: for example, it may be useful to disclose only that the holder's age is above 18 without revealing the exact value \cite{issuer_hiding}.

 For this reason, we distinguish two types of documents in an ABC scheme: credentials and Presentations.
 The latter is generated from the holder from a credential, does not require interaction with the issuer \cite{vc_20} and contains only a subset of its claims.
 In order to be validated, Presentations contain a \textit{Proof of Knowledge} of the credential's signature \cite{cl}.

-In order to be validated, Presentations contain a \textit{Proof of Knowledge} of the credential's signature \cite{cl}.
-As will be explained later, the objective of Presentations is to protect the privacy of the credential holders and thus they should not reveal any information about the credential's other claims or its signature \cite{bbs}.

-Formally, an Attribute-Based Credential scheme is composed of the following operations~\cite{bbs, urs}:
+Formally, an ABC scheme is composed of the following operations~\cite{bbs, urs}: